TIBCOSoftware/cic-cli-main/docs/config.md

 ## `tibco config:get PROPERTY`

-Get property value from the configuration file
+Get the property value from the configuration file

 ```
 USAGE